nettybun/styletakeout/readme.md

 ### Variables with `decl`

 Ugh.
-I really didn't like this. _They're not real JS variables at all_.
-It makes sense to support variables as there are good reasons to want them, but without running in a real JS runtime makes it hard to define what a variable is.
+I really didn't like this.
+Variables are hard!
+It makes sense to support them but without running in a real JS runtime concepts like declaration, scope, import/export, nested objects, and updates all don't make sense anymore.

-Concepts like declaration, scope, import/export, nested objects, and updates all don't make sense anymore.
-In the first few iterations I designed `decl` for good autocomplete support by enforcing ``const/let/var x = decl`...` `` and then straight up _removing_ the variable declaration (!).
-This is an awful idea because it treats `decl` like a variable when it's really not...
-Imagine how people could easily export the variable and their editor would say it was fine.
+Variables were orignally set _in JS_ like ``const/let/var x = decl`...` `` where
+macro `decl` had to be a `TagTemplateExpression` (to enforce that `${...}` used only other `decl` statements).
+Then the entire variable declaration was straight up removed from the code (!).
+This is bad because it treats `decl` like a variable when it's really not...
+People can easily export the variable or mutate it and their editor will say it's fine.

-Hard pass.

-The current version of `decl` involves either:

-  - RHS assignment `decl.[...] = '...'`
-  - Use in `css` and `injectGlobal` blocks
+The next version didn't use `VariableDeclaration` to get the variable name.
+Instead you treat `decl` as an object and write to it like `decl.[...] = '...'`.

-I wanted the ability to export a decl to a string to be used in JS code, but the same issues of `unique-paths` branch (see appendix' section on classnames) came up where it's not possible to use Babel to modify already written JS files.
+This enters a huge mess.
+Now variables are global.
+In `--watch` (and not) the last write wins and must update all references in the project.
+However, as learned in appendix' section on classnames, it's not possible to use Babel to modify already written JS files - so I can't support exporting `decl` to a string to be used in JS code.
-Since decl is global, another file can change a variable value already in use and I'd need to update all the areas that use it. _It's not possible to update the JS source of already written files_.
 I can only touch the CSS output.

-This breaks the ability to export variables to into JS-land at all, so I removed it.
-If you have a better alternative let me know.
+This is bad because I'm treating `decl` like a variable that can be set but not read unless it's in a `css` or `injectGlobal` block, and that changes update CSS but not JS.

+Also people will want to be able to export into JS-land.
+That's important.

+The last/current version sets variables in the Babel config as JSON.
+No assignment in JS!
+This also means it's intuitive that changes to variables will require a full reload (not just a `--watch` save).
+That's also great because it doesn't let people get too deep into variable tricks - it's JSON.

 ### Babel CLI and patching `process.stdout.write`